Luigi Lenzini: Life

 Luigi Lenzini was born in Fiumalbo on 28 May 1881 to the devout and wealthy Angelo and Silvia Lenzini.
-From his early childhood, he fostered a strong devotion to both the Eucharist and the Mother of God, deciding in his youth to become a priest.
+He decided in his youth to become a priest.

 He commenced his studies at the seminary for the priesthood in 1897 (taking the clerical cassock in 1898 at Christmas) before moving to Modena in 1901 to continue with his studies.
 Here, he studied philosophy and theology.
 He received his sacerdotal ordination on 19 March 1904 from the Archbishop of Modena Natale Bruni before celebrating his first Mass in his hometown before his family and friends.
 He began as a chaplain in Casinalbo and then, his first parish was at Finale Emilia where the new mayor, a socialist, prohibited the religious courses.
-He began pastoral work in both Roncosaglia (1912–21) and Montecuccolo (1921–37), becoming popular among the people for his friendliness and piety.
-Lenzini also enjoyed reading the papal encyclical E supremi by Pope Pius X, preaching about the need to restore all things in Jesus Christ, as the pope encouraged.
-However, he decided to go to Rome in late 1937 in the hopes of becoming a Redemptorist priest, but this plan fell through in 1939, and his bishop recalled him to work in Gaiato.
+He began pastoral work in both Roncosaglia (1912–21) and Montecuccolo (1921–37).
+He decided to go to Rome in late 1937 in the hopes of becoming a Redemptorist priest, but this plan fell through in 1939, and his bishop recalled him to work in Gaiato.
 On 26 January 1941, he became the parish priest for Crocette, where he encountered some partisans.
-He made an extra effort to get to know the partisans and their motivations, despite his staunch opposition to communism, angering some of them for his public denunciations of the ideology.
+He made an effort to get to know the partisans and their motivations, despite his staunch opposition to communism, angering some of them wth his public denunciations of the ideology.
 Lenzini staunchly opposed fascism during World War II, describing it as a set of principles that were inherently opposed to the Christian faith.

 During the early hours of 21 July 1945, at roughly 2 am, several masked disgruntled communist partisans visited the parish looking for him hoping to trap him by luring him to visit a dying man.
 However, unbeknownst to them, Lenzini had already met that man earlier that day, so fearing a trap, he ran to the bell tower to ring it for help.
-However, no one came to the church to help, forcing the partisans to forcibly take him about a kilometer away from the parish to an open vineyard where they brutally attacked him.
+However, no one came to the church to help, and the partisans forcibly took him about a kilometer away from the parish to an open vineyard where they attacked him.
 His remains were found the next day showing signs of torture.
-As they led him to the site of his execution, they tried to get him to blaspheme God as they mocked him.
-He died from a blow to the back of the head, half-buried soaked in his own blood.